youngkin/hugoblog/content/post/shiftregistersevensegdisplay.md

 <img style="border:1px solid black" src="/images/sevensegdisplay/flatbreadboard2.png" align="center" width="800"/>
 <figcaption align="left"><center><i style="color:black;">Actual wiring (mostly) - Image Credit: Author</i></center></figcaption>

 The breadboard should be wired as illustrated in the above diagram _(as indicated in the [Sunfounder 7-Segment Display](https://docs.sunfounder.com/projects/raphael-kit/en/latest/1.1.4_7-segment_display_c.html) project documentation)_.
 One very important thing to note, something that I spent way too much time debugging, is that the resistor connecting the ground pin on the 7-segment display must be connected to the ground or negative bus on the breadboard.
 In all my prior projects I've connected the resistor to the positive breadboard bus.
 I initially missed this detail and the 7-segment display didn't display anything.
 One other thing I got wrong on the initial wiring is that I had the 74HC595 output register pins connected incorrectly to the 7-segment display.
 This is easy to do.
-I debugged this by noting wich LED segments lit up for which expected number.
+I debugged this by noting which LED segments lit up for which expected number.
 After going through several numbers it became apparent that I had the 'G' and 'E' pins on the 7-segment display reversed.

 If you're unfamiliar  with breadboards and breadboard diagrams this [breadboard tutorial ](https://www.sciencebuddies.org/science-fair-projects/references/how-to-use-a-breadboard) should be helpful.